Mark Davies (Bishop of Middleton): Episcopal ministry

 He was nominated Bishop of Middleton on 10 March 2008 in succession to Michael Lewis who was translated to the Anglican Diocese of Cyprus and the Gulf.
 At the time of his appointment, he was the Church's youngest bishop.

 Davies, along with Chris Edmondson, Bishop of Bolton (his fellow suffragan in Manchester), and Robert Paterson, Bishop of Sodor and Man, was consecrated on 25 April 2008 at York Minster by John Sentamu, Archbishop of York.
 He and Edmondson were installed at Manchester Cathedral on 27 April 2008.

 Davies' residence as Bishop of Middleton is in Rochdale, Greater Manchester.
 Between the retirement of Nigel McCulloch on 17 January 2013 and David Walker's confirmation on 7 October 2013, Davies and Edmondson were (co-equally) acting Bishops of Manchester.
 Since Edmondson's retirement in 2016, Davies has been the senior suffragan of the diocese.

+As from October 2023, Davies is acting diocesan Bishop of Sodor and Man, after the retirement of Peter Eagles, and represented that diocese in the February 2024 meeting of General Synod.

+Views

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

-Davies has been married once, and they have one son; it was announced on 30 May 2012 that Davies and his wife of 21 years were to divorce.
+Davies has been married once, and has one son with his ex-wife; it was announced on 30 May 2012 that Davies and his wife of 21 years were to divorce.
 His interests include literature, music, food, walking and gardening.